Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/2-HiveMigration.md

       --partitions 1 > /dev/null &
     ```

-    Remember from the previous exercise that this app simulates incoming data from flights and airports (this application reads data from a CSV file rather than receiving events).
-This app writes messages to the **flights** topic.
+    This app simulates incoming data from flights and airports; it reads data from a CSV file rather than receiving events.
+The app writes messages to the **flights** topic.

 1. Move to the **apps/spark** folder: